ChatGPT Zendesk integration: A complete guide

 1. Instant ticket summarization

 We've all been there.
-An agent opens a ticket and has to scroll through a novel-length conversation just to get up to speed.
+An agent opens a ticket and has to scroll through a long conversation just to get up to speed.
 AI can instantly read the entire thread and generate a quick summary, highlighting the customer's main problem and what’s already been tried.
 This alone saves a ton of time.

 2. Intelligent agent assistance (copilot)